medibloc/panacea-doracle/README.md

 ### verify remote report

-You can verify that that key is generated in SGX using the promised binary.
+You can verify that key is generated in SGX using the promised binary.
 For that, the public key and its remote report are required.

 ```json